trustbloc/sandbox/k8s/ace-rp/README.md

 * Will create an Ingress for external access.
 When running with unregistered dns domains, create records (/etc/hosts) for:
 	- `issuer.DOMAIN`
 	- `rp.DOMAIN`
-* Will deploy Sandbox Demo Applications, pointing to an already provisioned COUCHDB specified with `COUCHDB_URL`
+* Will deploy Sandbox Demo Applications, pointing to an already provisioned MongoDB specified with `MONGODB_URL`
-	- `make deploy COUCHDB_URL=couchdb://cdbadmin:secret@couchdb:5984`
+	- `make deploy MONGODB_URL=mongodb://mongoroot:secret@mongodb:27017`
 * if running `podman` pass `CONTAINER_CMD=podman` as option to make
 * Running with none self-signed certificates: place certs into kustomize/demo-applications/overlays/sandbox/certs, then run with: `make setup-no-certs`.
 >files: